boennecd/mixprobit/examples/salamander.md

 #> 0.7094 0.6824
 #>
 #> Log-likelihood estimate -206.87
-#> Computation time 36.62/0.45 (seconds total/per function evaluation)
+#> Computation time 38.00/0.46 (seconds total/per function evaluation)
-#> The latter times are not comparable for methods that do not use numerical derivatives
+#> The latter time is not comparable for methods that do not use numerical derivatives
 #>
 #> fit_CDF_cpp
 #> -----------